Activision forecasts 2020 revenue below estimates

-(Reuters) - Activision Blizzard Inc (ATVI.O) forecast full-year adjusted revenue below Wall Street targets on Thursday, offering a conservative outlook for a period analysts were looking forward to with gaming console launches expected later this year.
+Feb 6 (Reuters) - Activision Blizzard Inc forecast full-year adjusted revenue below Wall Street targets on Thursday, offering a conservative outlook for a period analysts were looking forward to with gaming console launches expected later this year.

 The company forecast 2020 adjusted revenue of $6.73 billion, below the average analyst estimate of $6.92 billion.